What Is Narcissistic Rage? How To Protect Yourself From It?

 5. Don’t Trigger Them

-It is highly possible that you have a tendency to say it as it is.
+You may tend to say things as they are.
 This brutal honesty may seriously backfire on a narcissist.

 Don’t provoke them with statements like, “You are so lazy, so dirty, so useless, so dependent, so praise-hungry.”
 It will incite their narcissistic rage, even if you have told them so in a jovial way.